xCarlos555/Space-Invaders/README.md

 A **Space Invaders** clone developed in **C** using **SDL2** and **SDL2_ttf**.

 ## How to set up and run

-This guide provides a way to have everything properly set up and ready to use.
 Make sure you have a C compiler installed (GCC).

 ---